motdotla/signature-signing/README.md

 A signature-signing should be built in the following format.
 This is a working blueprint and subject to change.

 The format borrows from [json:api](http://jsonapi.org/).
 It should have a signings array, but with only one signing in the array.
-Nested inside shall be a signature_elements array.
+Nested inside shall be a signature_elements array or a text_elements array.
 Each signature_element should have a page_number as an integer, a url as an image, an x position, and a y position.
+Each text_element should have a page_number as an integer, a content as text, an x position, and a y position.

 ```json
 {